Pittsburgh synagogue shooting suspect makes first court appearance in wheelchair

 Breaking News Emails

-PITTSBURGH — Robert Bowers, the man accused of killing eleven people when he opened fire at a Pittsburgh synagogue during services Saturday morning, showed no emotion as he arrived for his first court appearance Monday wearing shackles and being pushed in a wheelchair surrounded by U.S. Marshals.
+PITTSBURGH — Robert Bowers, the man accused of killing 11 people when he opened fire at a Pittsburgh synagogue during services Saturday morning, showed no emotion as he arrived for his first court appearance Monday wearing shackles in a wheelchair surrounded by U.S. marshals.

 Bowers, 46, was charged with 29 felony counts, including 11 counts of use of a firearm to commit murder and 11 counts of obstruction of the exercise of religious beliefs resulting in death.